Studiegids

 Admission Requirements

 To be enrolled in the Capstone Thesis course, students must have completed at least 120 ECs.
-Students are also strongly encouraged to have successfully completed the Research Design course in their major prior to their Capstone semester.
+Students are also strongly encouraged to have successfully completed a Research Design course at LUC prior to their Capstone semester.

 Timetable